joeblankenship1/random_requests/team_programming/team_programming_101.md

 ##### Retrospectives

 Perhaps the most important aspect of team programming is that of continuous communication and collaboration.
 During each benchmark completion period and following final delivery of the project, the team should engage in retrospectives.
-These are sessions designed to address what when well, what could have gone better, and what could be used to improved to make future benchmarks and deliveries simpler and more efficient.
+These are sessions designed to address what when well, what could have gone better, and what could be used to improve various processes.
+This ultimately makes future benchmarks and deliveries simpler and more efficient.

 As you can see above, each major aspect of execution has periods of retrospection built into the benchmark completion periods.
 This ensures not only better software development practices over time, but ensures collaboration between team members results in the building of a solid community.

 ### Release

-Prior to release, team members will want to under go final code reviews, code testing, and documentation drafting.
-This will not only assist during the potential management and maintenance of the software, but ultimately this will allow proper hand-off and training for users and implementers of your project.
-For simple projects, version numbers or `alpha` and `beta` releases may not be necessary.
+Prior to release, team members will want to undergo final code reviews, code testing, and documentation drafting.
+This will not only assist in the potential management and maintenance of the software, but ultimately this will allow proper hand-off and training for users and implementers of your project.
+For simple projects, version numbers, `alpha`, and/or `beta` releases may not be necessary.
 However, the conditions of a project’s requirements will dictate whether these will be used.

 Once the team agrees that the project meets and/or exceeds the requirements within the project scope, the software can be deployed/delivered.
 The manner in which this is done will be in line with the requirements outlined during the initial phases of the project.

 ##### Management & Monitor

 Often with small, open-source projects, you will not think about management or monitoring of your project once it is deployed (e.g., a JavaScript web application deployed via GitHub Pages).
-However, these may have API dependencies of external library dependencies that could break over time.
+However, these may have API dependencies or external library dependencies that could break over time.

-As a developer, you must ensure that if you have designed software that others are using for professional and/or personal reasons (especially if this is a paid service), that you have taken the due diligence to account for management and monitoring of dependencies your software uses.
+As a developer, you must ensure that if you have designed software that others are using for professional and/or personal reasons (especially if this is a paid service), that you have accounted for management and monitoring of dependencies your software uses.
 There are several options:

 * Download and store dependencies with your software
 * Create virtual environments or containers that freeze dependencies